 - mystical experience (sometimes regarded as the highest of all higher states of consciousness)

 Stages of Samadhi

 Samprajnata Samadhi (Savikalpa)

-The first level of samadhi is where you are peaceful, quiet, in meditation but you are available to the outside world.
+The first level of samadhi is where you are in meditation, peaceful, or in silence, but you are available to the outside world.
 In this state, you are sitting quietly, consciously getting rid of disturbances of your mind and meditating.
 If some stimulus happens, you use your prajna (knowledge) to respond; that is the Samprajnata Samadhi.

-However, this is not yet a permanent state and everybody has to return to ordinary consciousness.
+However, this is not a permanent state, and everybody must return to ordinary consciousness.
 Patanjali describes the four stages of Savikalpa Samadhi are possible.